Dharavi Slum Tour

 Dharavi – A Billion-Dollar Economy

-Dharavi’s economic output is estimated at nearly 1 billion USD annually, making it one of the most productive slum economies in the world.
-The backbone of this economy is its informal recycling industry, where thousands of workers recycle over 85% of Mumbai’s daily waste—around 6,500 tons of garbage.
-This sustainable practice has earned Dharavi the reputation of being one of the largest recycling hubs in India.
+Dharavi is more than just a residential settlement—it’s a powerhouse of economic activity.
+With an estimated annual output of nearly 1 billion USD, it is one of the most productive slum economies in the world.
+The backbone of this economy is its informal recycling industry, where thousands of workers efficiently recycle over 85% of Mumbai’s daily waste—approximately 6,500 tons.
+This sustainable model has earned Dharavi recognition as one of India’s largest recycling hubs.

 A Community Beyond Stereotypes